10 Chinese New Year Traditions We Can All Celebrate

 Chinese culture is filled with holidays and celebrations, and among them, the Lunar New Year is the biggest.
-In China and Taiwan, offices and schools close for a week, and more than 3.5 billion people—in the world’s largest human migration!—are expected to travel so they can ring in the occasion with their loved ones.
-January 25, 2020, marks the first day of the Year of the Rat, but before you throw yourself into celebrating, observe these rituals to usher in a successful year.
+In China and Taiwan, offices and schools close for a week, and billions of people travel so they can ring in the occasion with their loved ones.
+February 12, 2021, marks the first day of the Year of the Ox, but before you throw yourself into celebrating, observe these Chinese New Year traditions to usher in a successful year.
 Here are some other things you probably never knew about the Chinese New Year.

 Set off fireworks

 During the Chinese New Year, fireworks are set off at 12am to drive away evil and celebrate the coming of the new year.
 It is said that whoever sets of the first firework will have good luck.
 Here’s what 2021 has in store for you based on your Chinese zodiac sign.

 Visit an open-air market

-Scrub every nook and crevice of your home to rid yourself of the detritus and bad mojo of the previous year—think of it as a very early spring cleaning.
-You must complete your work by New Year’s Day, and then stow away your broom, mop, vacuum, and Swiffer.
+Scrub every nook and crevice of your home to rid yourself of the detritus and bad mojo of the previous year—think of this Chinese New Year tradition as a very early spring cleaning.
+You must complete your work by New Year’s Day and then stow away your broom, mop, vacuum, and Swiffer.
 Because if you wield these tools on the first few days of the New Year, you’ll sweep or suck away your good fortune.
 We recommend these expert-approved organizing hacks to get you started.

 … And your home